darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 Hypertext
 ---------
-- Relationship between the content items is part of the content
+- Relationship between the content items is part of the content.
 - No external relationship e.g. Wikipedia.

 You can combine unstructured and structured content.